Columbia Graduate School of Architecture, Planning and Preservation: History

 The Graduate School of Architecture, Planning, and Preservation (GSAPP) has evolved over more than a century.
 It was transformed from a department within the Columbia School of Mines into a formal School of Architecture by William Robert Ware in 1881—making it one of the first such professional programs in the country.

-While the number of specialized programs being offered by the school has multiplied over the years, architecture remains the intellectual core of the school.
+While the number of specialized programs being offered by the school has increased over the years, architecture remains the intellectual core of the school.

 Rankings

 Columbia GSAPP has been ranked #2 among the Top Architecture Graduate Programs five times over the past ten years on Design Intelligence's ranking of programs accredited by the National Architectural Accrediting Board, including the 2020 rankings.